Terms & Conditions.

 – 21.4.2 Subject to clause 1, Wavenet’s total liability to the Customer under this Contract (whether in contract, tort (including negligence), breach of statutory duty or otherwise) will not exceed 50% of the total Charges payable by the Customer to Wavenet under this Contract.

-– 22.2.5 the Customer fails to pay any amount due under the Contract on the due date for payment and fails to make payment within 14 days of notice requiring payment being served on the Customer; or
+– 22.1.5 the Customer fails to pay any amount due under the Contract on the due date for payment and fails to make payment within 14 days of notice requiring payment being served on the Customer;

-– 22.2.8 if Wavenet reasonably suspects the Equipment and/or Services are being used for any illegal, improper, immoral, fraudulent or unlawful purpose, or in a manner prejudicial to the interests of the Customer and/or Wavenet, or the Customer acts in a threatening or abusive manner;
+– 22.1.8 if Wavenet reasonably suspects the Equipment and/or Services are being used for any illegal, improper, immoral, fraudulent or unlawful purpose, or in a manner prejudicial to the interests of the Customer and/or Wavenet, or the Customer acts in a threatening or abusive manner; or

-– 23.2.1 Upon cancellation of the contract before the end of the intial term or extended term (as applicable), the customer shall pay to Wavenet the cancellation charge in respect of the service or services to which the notice refers.
-You hereby acknowledge that the cancellation charge represents a reasonable pre-estimate of our administration costs, expenses, lost revenue and any other loss Wavenet may suffer as a consequence of the your cancellation of Services during such period.
+– 23.3.1 Upon cancellation of the contract or individual services before the end of the initial term or extended term (as applicable), the customer shall pay to Wavenet the Early Termination Charge in respect of the service or services to which the notice refers.

 24.1 Without affecting any other right or remedy available to it, Wavenet may suspend the supply of all or part of the Services under the Contract or any other contract between the Customer and Wavenet if: